 Digital marketing is well-suited to the task of targeting prospects in a precise manner.
 If your product can fill a need for a specific pain point in a micro-vertical, it’s relatively easy to formulate your sales approach.

-As Drew Neisser explains it to Adage, micro-vertical development involves asking a lot of questions and digging deep to understand the answers.
-It’s crucial to interview many people in a niche before committing resources to your marketing efforts.
+As Drew Neisser explains it to Adage, micro-vertical development involves asking many questions and digging deep to understand the answers.
+Interviewing many people in a niche before committing resources to your marketing efforts is crucial.

 - Micro-verticals allow you to focus on delivering precise solutions (and marketing) to the right audience at the most appropriate time.